97.5th percentile point

+Its square, about 3.84146, is the 95th percentile point of a chi-squared distribution with 1 degree of freedom, often used for testing 2×2 contingency tables.

 History

 The use of this number in applied statistics can be traced to the influence of Ronald Fisher's classic textbook, Statistical Methods for Research Workers, first published in 1925:

 In Table 1 of the same work, he gave the more precise value 1.959964.